Milazzo11/BITicket-CSEC604-Archive/README.txt

 - Bob provides Joseph with a JSON object containing his ticket and Joseph’s public key, then he signs this data to confirm a ticket transfer.
 - Joseph completes the /transfer [his request payload contains his public key, the event ID, and Bob’s ticket transfer authorization JSON] → the server will verify the transfer request, invalidate Bob’s current ticket, and issue a new ticket to Joseph
 - (can also create transfer AUTH JSON with empty transfer pubkey, then make /transfer request to return ticket)

+-- later on, add expired event cleanup to setup and checks for that shit